MeltMyGpu/Coding-Notes/Graphics Programming/Functionality/The graphics pipeline.md

 Shaders are written in the OpenGL Shading Language (GLSL).

 Pic needed
-Abstract representation of the graphics pipeline (blue shows where s~~~~haders can be changed)
+Abstract representation of the graphics pipeline (blue shows where shaders can be changed)

-### The steps of the pipeline
+## The steps of the pipeline

 As input to the graphics pipeline we pass in a list of three 3D coordinates that should form a triangle in an array called ‘Vertex data’ (a collection of vertices).
 A vertex is a collection of data per 3D coordinate, represented using ‘vertex attributes’ that can contain any data.

 <aside> 📢 For OpenGL to know how to handle the vertex data it must be told what kind of render types you want to form from it.
-These hints are called ‘primitives’ and are handed to OpenGL when calling drawing commands. (`GL_POINTS`, `GL_TRIANGLES`, `GL_LINE_STRIP`)
+These hints are called ‘primitives’ and are handed to OpenGL when calling drawing commands. ( `GL_POINTS` , `GL_TRIANGLES` , `GL_LINE_STRIP` )

 </aside>

 1. Vertex shader: takes a single vertex as input, transforms the 3D coordinates into different 3D coordinates, does some basic processing on the vertex attributes.

 2. Primitive assembly: takes all vertices from last step as input, and assembles all points in the primitive shape given.
+``
 3. Geometry shader: takes collection of vertices that form a primitive, can generate other shapes by emitting new vertices to form new ( or other ) primitives (creates second triangle in diagram above.

 4. Rasterization stage: maps the resulting primitives to pixels on the final screen, producing fragments for the next step. before the next step starts, clipping is performed, discarding all fragments that are outside of your view. (boosting performance and reducing unneeded work)